microsoft/vscode-docs/docs/other/office.md

 ## Common Questions

-**Q: Can I create an Office Add-in with the generator and use VS Code regardless of the language or client-side framework?**
+### **Can I create an Office Add-in with the generator and use VS Code regardless of the language or client-side framework?**

-**A:** Yes, you can.
+Yes, you can.
 You can use pure HTML, Angular, Ember, React, Aurelia... anything you like!

-**Q: Can I use TypeScript to create my Office Add-in?**
+### **Can I use TypeScript to create my Office Add-in?**

-**A:** Absolutely, VS Code has great support for [TypeScript](/docs/languages/typescript.md)!
+Absolutely, VS Code has great support for [TypeScript](/docs/languages/typescript.md)!